Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics

 In conclusion, by processing hyper-doped overlayers of SOI substrates, we realized all-silicon-based plasmonic metasurfaces formed by submicrometer small doped-Si nanodisks (Si-NDs).
 We demonstrated that such nanostructures support localized surface plasmon resonances, tunable via the free carrier density of the silicon.
 State-of-the-Art active dopant concentrations above 10$^{21}$~cm$^{-3}$ allow to reach the NIR regime.
-Despite a huge mismatch between the wavelength (2-5\,$\mu$m) and the Si-ND diameter ($100\,$nm), the LSPR enables a strong interaction with IR light resulting in a drop of the transmittance of up to 10$\%$ at the resonance.
+Despite a huge mismatch between the wavelength (2-5~$\mu$m) and the Si-ND diameter ($100~$nm), the LSPR enables a strong interaction with IR light resulting in a drop of the transmittance of up to 10~$\%$ at the resonance (see Fig.~S4 for performance comparaison with same size gold nanodisk).
 Via numerical simulations we investigated the optical properties of a single nanodisk as well as of the full metasurface.
 We identified collective effects and near-field coupling in the metasurface, explaining also its distinct reflectance.
 Their tunable and high absorptance renders all-silicon-based plasmonic metasurfaces very appealing for applications requiring broadband and high resolution IR detection schemes, such as micro-integrated bolometers or miniaturized IR cameras.

 \textbf{Acknowledgements:}~This work was partly funded by ANR DONNA (ANR-18-CE09-0034).
 The authors acknowledge the CALMIP computing facility (grant P12167), the Raimond Castaing characterization platform,the LAAS-CNRS micro and nanotechnologies platform, a member of the French RENATECH network, and SCREEN for the access to the LTA system, C. Bourgerette and S. Pinault (CEMES), F. Carcenac, B. Reig and A. Lecestre (LAAS) for helpful technical support.